 McGregor has worked with a number of charities including Childcan which supports families facing childhood cancer, the Princess Margaret Cancer Centre, the Make-A-Wish Foundation and more.

-“I was treated in a children’s hospital, and being surrounded by other kids battling cancer – some as young as 1, 2 or 3 years old – leaves a lifelong impact on you,” he said.
+“I was treated in a children’s hospital, and being surrounded by other kids battling cancer – some as young as one, two or three years old – leaves a lifelong impact on you,” he said.
 “Now that I have the means to do it, I want to try and help others as much as I can.”

 We all have the ability to make a difference, and McGregor is hopeful that his actions show people the positive impact they can have on the lives of others.

 “Being able to use whatever platform I have to try and empower and inspire other people to give back to their community and the things they’re passionate about is something that I value more than anything.”

 Terry Fox has been a long-time hero of McGregor’s.
 The famed Canadian took on even more meaning in McGregor’s life when his orthopedic oncologist broke the news to him about his cancer.

 When Fox was diagnosed with bone cancer in 1977, he was given around a 20% chance of survival.
 When McGregor learned of his own cancer, the survival rate had grown to better than 80% thanks to medical advancements driven forward by organizations like the Terry Fox Foundation.

 “That’s something that definitely stuck with me,” McGregor said.
 “It’s always been a hope of mine to find a way to continue to move that needle like Terry did.”